celestiaorg/celestia-app/specs/src/specs/data_structures.md

 | `version` | `uint8`    |             |
 | `id`      | `byte[32]` |             |

-The only supported Namespace `version` is `0`.
-The format for a namespace ID with namespace `version: 0` is: 22 bytes of leading `0`s followed by 10 bytes of significant namespace ID.
+The namespace is a 33 byte array.
+The first byte is the `version`.
+The remaining 32 bytes are the `id`.
+The namespace version may enforce constraints on the id.
+The only supported `version` is `0`.
+The format for a namespace with `version: 0` is 22 bytes of leading `0`s followed by 10 bytes of significant namespace id.

 ```go
 // valid namespaces